Children’s National doctors warn they’re seeing more children with self-harm-related injuries

 “These are hard circumstances, and as hard as it has been for adults to adjust, you have to take that and multiply it by 10,000 when you think about children,” Brown said.

-There is no data showing that suicides among adults and teens have increased in the country during the pandemic, but mental health workers in the city say they are seeing a notable increase in children who experiencing anxiety, depression and loneliness.
+There is no data showing that suicides among adults and teens have increased in the country during the pandemic, but mental health workers in the city say they are seeing a notable increase in children who are experiencing anxiety, depression and loneliness.

 Children’s National doctors told D.C.
 Council members last month at an education hearing that its emergency rooms are experiencing an uptick of children with self-harm-related injuries.
 They are seeing children experiencing panic attacks and admitting more patients with eating disorders, the doctors said.